-10.3 The Principal Representative of NASPAA-accredited programs are requested to nominate highly qualified members of their faculty for the Site Visit Team training roster, as well as qualified practitioners who are familiar with public and nonprofit affairs, policy, and administration curricula.
+10.3 The Principal Representative of NASPAA-accredited programs are requested to nominate highly qualified members of their faculty for the Site Visit Team training roster, as well as qualified practitioners who are familiar with public administration curricula.
 Nominations should be accompanied by a resume and contact information.
 NASPAA Principal Representatives of NASPAA-accredited programs are automatically eligible and are requested to submit a resume.